What Is Air Balancing (and Why The City Requires It)

 Every restaurant around the world has one thing in common, the kitchen exhaust hood.

-Every Kitchen has one installed to pull all the heat and smoke out, to keep workers and customers comfortable and safe.
+Every commercial kitchen has one installed to pull all the heat and smoke out, to keep workers and customers comfortable and safe.

 When an exhaust hood is installed, a make-up air unit (MAU) is always installed along with it to re-supply the building with the air it loses from the exhaust hood.
 This is done to keep the building's pressure under control.